 Math and physics are essential skills for anyone pursuing a career in engineering.
-The physics degree curriculum at UW-Eau Claire provides a stronger foundation in math and physics than those courses required for an engineering degree alone, and most UWEC graduates earn a minor in Math, further enhancing their employability.
+The Physics degree curriculum at UW-Eau Claire provides a stronger foundation in math and physics than those courses required for an engineering degree alone, and most UW-Eau Claire graduates earn a minor in math, further enhancing their employability.

 At UW-Eau Claire you’ll find small classes taught by talented professors who know your name.
-You’ll work alongside faculty outside class, conducting research publishing scholarly articles, and sharing ideas!
+You’ll work alongside faculty outside class, conducting research projects and sharing ideas!

-UW-Eau Claire graduates more physics majors than most other colleges in the country, according to a recent American Institute of Physics study.
-One of those graduates, Jonathan Watson, is a scientist at MIT Lincoln Library, a federally funded research and development center.
+UW-Eau Claire graduates more physics majors than most other four-year colleges in the country, according to a recent American Institute of Physics study.
+One of those graduates, Jonathan Watson, was a scientist at MIT Lincoln Laboratory, a federally funded research and development center.
 He works in the Air and Missile Defense Technology division.
-Watson said he was well-prepared for his graduate studies at MIT and his career, “The physics program provided a breadth to my undergraduate studies that I would have missed in more specialized engineering programs.
+Watson said he was well-prepared for his graduate studies at MIT and his career.
+“The Physics program provided a breadth to my undergraduate studies that I would have missed in more specialized engineering programs.
 The program provided a level of flexibility in working on technical problems that I wouldn’t have otherwise.”

 I and II